texfaq/texfaq.github.io/FAQ-instfont.md

 ---
+title:  Installing a new font
 section: Installing (La)TeX files
 date: 2014-06-10
 ---

-# Installing a new font

 Fonts are really ''just another package'', and so should be installed in the same sort of way as packages.
 However, fonts tend to be more